SciCompMod/memilio/cpp/models/ide_secir/README.md

 - There are various options for initializing a fictional scenario.
 Regardless of the approach, you must provide a history of values for the transitions and additional information to compute the initial distribution of the population in the compartments.
 This information must be of the following type:

     - You can state the number of total confirmed cases `total_confirmed_cases` at time $t_0$.
-The number of recovered people is set accordingly and the remaining values are derived.
+The number of recovered people is set accordingly and the remaining values are derived in the model before starting the simulation.
     - You can set the number of people in the `Susceptible` compartment at time $t_0$ via `m_populations`.
-Initial values of the other compartments are derived.
+Initial values of the other compartments are derived in the model before starting the simulation.
     - You can set the number of people in the `Recovered` compartment at time $t_0$ via `m_populations`.
-Initial values of the other compartments are derived.
+Initial values of the other compartments are derived in the model before starting the simulation.
     - If none of the above is used, the force of infection formula and the values for the initial transitions are used consistently with the numerical scheme proposed in [Messina et al (2022)](https://doi.org/10.3934/jcd.2021029) to set the `Susceptible`s.